 Reporting Child Abuse - Michigan

-Under Michigan law, certain professionals (including doctors and health care professionals, mental health professionals and counselors, social workers, teachers and school administrators, law enforcement officers, clergy, child care providers, and others) who have reasonable cause to suspect child abuse or neglect are required to immediately make an oral report of the abuse (telephone or in person) to the family independence agency.
-The report must be followed by a written report within seventy-two hours.
+Under Michigan law, certain professionals (including doctors and health care professionals, mental health professionals and counselors, social workers, teachers and school administrators, law enforcement officers, clergy and child care providers) who have reasonable cause to suspect child abuse or neglect are required to immediately make an oral report of the abuse (telephone or in person) to the Department Human Services.
+The report must be followed by a written report within seventy-two (72) hours.

-To access the specific sections summarized above in the official Maine Code online, including any relevant definitions, follow:
+To access the specific sections summarized above in the official Michigan Code online, including any relevant definitions, follow:

 For links to useful information for mandatory reporters from the Michigan Department of Human Services website, follow:

-For information on how to contact a local DHS office, see the county map provided by DHS at:
+For information on how to contact a local Department Human Services office, see the county map provided by Department Human Services at:

 To report a suspected case of child abuse, call the Michigan Child Abuse Hotline at 1-855-444-3911